 The McAfee SECURE app is paid with a free trial.

 If you want your customers to feel even more safe, you can add a special SSL seal to your store if it's added to a website.
-You will need to have the access to the source code of the website, so you can't add them to the Starter site.
+You will need to have the access to the source code of the website, so you can't add them to the Instant site.
 Find the seals and instructions on how to install them at the links below: